Happy November!

 Yet, here I am, back at my desk, writing a blog.
 What I've learned from this is still coming together, but I want to share what I’ve discovered.

 As my dear friend, Summer MacCool, said, “We need each other.”
 She is right.
 Family and friends brought us dinner, flowers, and unwavering support during this challenging time.
 My partner took care of our dog and looked after my well-being.
 My son helped uplift his sister’s spirits.
-A good friend even introduced me to a wonderful person who helped resolve our downstairs issues.
-It’s clear that life is working out with the help of incredible people, and I genuinely need them: the doctors, the nurses, the cleaners, the food servers—everyone.
+A good friend introduced me to a wonderful person who resolved our downstairs issues.
+It’s clear that life is working out with the help of incredible people, and I need them: the doctors, the nurses, the cleaners, the food servers—everyone.

-Trust your intuition.
-I’m unsure who first advised me of this, but I want to express my gratitude.
+"Trust your intuition."
+My coach Kay would tell me.
+And I am grateful I do.
 When my daughter was sick, and the doctors assured us it was expected, something felt off.
 After she woke up from a nap, I noticed her swelling had increased.
-As I walked our dog just two hundred feet from the house, I suddenly felt we needed to go to the ER.
-I called my daughter to get ready, and we were on our way when I returned.
+I knew we needed to go to the ER.
+I told my daughter to get ready, and off we went.
 Thank goodness we did—she required emergency surgery due to a rare infection.